VR51/GitBuilder/README.md

 - **CMake**: For projects using CMakeLists.txt
 - **Autotools**: For projects using configure scripts or autogen.sh
 - **Make**: For projects using Makefiles
-- **Others**: Support for Python, Node.js, Meson, Gradle, and Maven projects
+- **Gradle**: For Java/Android projects using build.gradle
+- **Maven**: For Java projects using pom.xml
+- **Python**: For Python projects with setup.py
+- **Node.js**: For JavaScript projects with package.json
+- **Meson**: For projects using meson.build

 ## Binary Management

 After building a project, GitBuilder can:
 - Automatically detect built binaries
-- Register them for easy access
+- Register them for easy access using an interactive file browser
+- Browse directories and select executable files with a user-friendly interface
-- Launch them in either quiet (background) or verbose (terminal output) mode
+- Launch binaries in either quiet (background) or verbose (terminal output) mode

 ## Configuration